 Neither side has yet to publicly recognize two fundamental facts: (1) Florida ranks near the bottom on national standards of Pre-K quality.
 While the NIEER report is issued annually, it appears that media has become mostly bored with Florida’s perennial low scores.
 The connection between inattention to standards and high failure rates should come as no surprise; and, (2) Florida’s Pre-K outcomes will not significantly improve without a commitment to provide sufficient resources for degreed teachers in every classroom.

-When The Children’s Campaign first envisioned the free voluntary Pre-K constitutional amendment and its popularity was confirmed through a statewide voter poll, and eventually passed, our vision was a quality program modeled after the then-existing Pre-Ks in public schools.
+When American Children’s Campaign first envisioned the free voluntary Pre-K constitutional amendment and its popularity was confirmed through a statewide voter poll, and eventually passed, our vision was a quality program modeled after the then-existing Pre-Ks in public schools.
 The thought was EVERY child in Florida would be better prepared academically and socially regardless of the setting as long as quality reigned.

 Meeting Proven Standards for Quality Outcomes